RKWKomZe/RkwAjax/ReadMe.md

 </div>
 ```

-So we probably want to archive the following behavior
+So we probably want to archive the following behavior:
 * If the user filters the items of the list, the whole list should be refreshed via AJAX.
-* If the user clicks the more button, further items should be added to the list
+* If the user clicks the more button, further items should be added to the list via AJAX.
-* In both cases the more button should be updated in order to have the correct page number as param
+* In both cases the more-button should be updated via AJAX in order to have the correct page number as param.

 In order to archive this behavior we have to use the AjaxWrapper-ViewHelper.
 This ViewHelper marks the sections in your HTML that are to be used for Ajax.
 With it you can also define which action should take place.
-The AjaxWrapper-ViewHelper expects the following params
+The AjaxWrapper-ViewHelper expects the following params:
 * ajaxId: This is the internal ID you define in order to distinguish the sections you use from each other.
 You don't have to take care for namespaces.
 Just make sure each ID is numeric and is used only once across all your templates, partials and layouts.
 * ajaxAction: Here you define what will happen with the code inside the ViewHelper-Tag when loaded via Ajax.
 If you set the value to "replace" it  will replace existing content, if you set the value to "append" it will be added at the end of the existing content, and if you set the value to "prepend" it will be added before the existing content.
 * ajaxHelper: Well, here you simply set the AjaxHelper-Object.

-First, lets take a look at the changed code before we try to explain why we did it this way.
+First, lets take a look at the changed code before we try to explain why we did it this way:

 ```
 <div class="filters">